 What is the main reason atoms form bonds?

-Atoms form bonds primarily to achieve greater stability through energy minimization and electronic stability.
+Atoms form bonds primarily to achieve greater stability through energy minimisation and electronic stability.
 By bonding, atoms reach lower energy states and obtain complete outer electron shells (usually 8 electrons), similar to noble gases.
 This fundamental drive toward stability governs virtually all chemical reactions.
-The bonded state has 100-900 kJ/mol less energy than isolated atoms, making bonding thermodynamically favorable.
+The bonded state has 100-900 kJ/mol less energy than isolated atoms, making bonding thermodynamically favourable.

 Why do some atoms form bonds easily while others don’t?